 Sunscreen's Impact on Coral Reefs

 But, these amazing ecosystems are increasingly threatened.
-A study published in the Journal of Environmental Health Perspectives found that by promoting viral infection, sunscreens potentially play an important role in coral bleaching.
+The Journal of Environmental Health Perspectives found that by promoting viral infection, sunscreens potentially play an important role in coral bleaching.
 It is estimated that up to 6,000 tons of sunscreen is released annually by tourists in reef areas, and because sunscreens are often petroleum based, they don’t biodegrade.

-And, as also explained by NRDC, nanoparticles are even harmful to the environment because they “are highly chemically reactive, are long-lasting, and have the capacity to linger in the environment.”
+Nanoparticles are harmful to the environment because they “are highly chemically reactive, are long-lasting, and have the capacity to linger in the environment.”
 They also damage potentially beneficial natural microbes in the environment, according to an article by Scientific American.